-As someone that lives with anxiety and has had many panic attacks in the past, believe me when I say they can be truly terrifying events for the person experiencing them.
-But they can also be super scary for the person witnessing someone having an attack, especially if it’s bad one.
+As someone that lives with anxiety and has had many panic attacks in the past, believe me when I say that panic attacks can be truly terrifying events when you are going through one.
+However, panic attacks can also be equally as frightening for anyone that is witnessing somebody have one – especially if it's a particularly bad episode.

 Furthermore, the feeling of fear for those watching someone having a panic attack can be heightened if they’ve never witnessed somebody having one before.
 That's because during a panic attack, the physical symptoms may be so intense that the person suffering it feels like they're having a heart attack or are about to die.
-For the friend or family member observing what seems like an emergency moment, this can cause great alarm and upset.
+Panic attacks will also often come totally out of the blue.

-So, while it can clearly be difficult when someone you care about is going through a panic attack or other anxiety issues, there are things you can do to assist them to get them through it.
+While it can clearly be unsettling and difficult when someone you care about is going through a panic attack or a related anxiety episode, there are things you can do to assist them to get them through it.

-If you know your friend lives with anxiety and regularly suffers attacks, the situation may be easier to handle.
-However, if you’re witnessing someone have their first panic attack, the sufferer is likely to be just as alarmed as you are.
-Here are my top suggestions for assisting someone who is going through a panic attack.
+If you know that a friend or colleague lives with anxiety and regularly lives with panic attacks, the situation should be easier to handle – for both of you.
+However, if you’re witnessing someone have their first panic attack, the person going though it is likely to be just as alarmed as you are.
+Here are seven suggestions for how to help someone when they are having a panic attack.

 Watching someone going through a panic attack can be frightening, but it won’t help if you start to panic, too.
 Be assured that if it’s definitely a panic attack, then your friend is at no physical risk.
 Panic attacks normally don’t last too long – with the most intense feelings lasting around 10-15 minutes – so be assured this uncomfortable situation will come to an end sooner or later.

-If speaking with the person having a panic attack seems to help, try telling your friend these things in a calm voice:
+If speaking with the person having a panic attack seems to help them, try telling them these things in a calm voice:

 Many people who regularly experience panic attacks have developed their own go-to coping methods.
-I, for example, prefer to be left alone to do some deep breathing and listen to calming music.
-When offering support, bear in mind that if they are used to having attacks, your loved one will know best when it comes to receiving any help or not.
+For example, I usually prefer to be left alone to do some deep breathing and listen to calming music.
+So, when offering support, bear in mind that if they are used to having attacks, your loved one will know best when it comes to receiving any help or not.

 “When someone you care about is going through a panic attack or other anxiety issues, there are things you can do to help them.”

-If the person having a panic attack does want you to leave, take a few steps away and give them some space.
-Try to stay nearby to keep an eye on them and let your friend of family member know that if they do change their mind, you can come right back to them.
+If the person having a panic attack does want you to leave, take a few steps away and give them the space they need.
+If possible try to stay nearby to at least keep an eye on them.
+Let them know that if they do change their mind, you can come right back to them to help out.

-Slow, controlled breathing helps to bring the body back to its regular state.
 During a panic attack, breathing becomes shallow which results in a person not getting enough oxygen into their blood.
 In turn, this increases the anxiety.
-Deep breathing brings oxygen levels back to normal and reduces the anxiety.
+Slow, controlled breathing is proven to bring the body back to its regular state by bringing oxygen levels back to normal and reducing anxiety.

 Encourage your friend to breathe through their nose deep into their abdomen for four seconds, hold for a second, then breath out through the nose for four seconds, before repeating.
 They should keep doing this until they start to feel calmer.

 If you're close to home or already inside, guide your friend to a quiet, dimly lit room and sit them on a bed or sofa.
-Playing some calming music (Moby’s Ambient Tales is a good one) can help reduce panic attack symptoms.
+Playing some calming music (Moby’s Long Ambients is a great example) can help reduce panic attack symptoms.